MASTER COURSE SYLLABUS

 General Brake Systems Diagnosis

-- Describe procedure for performing a road test to check brake system operation; including an anti-lock brake system (ABS).
+- Describe procedure for performing a road test to check brake system operation including an anti-lock brake system (ABS).

-- Install and torque wheel lug nuts.
+- Install wheel and torque lug nuts.

 Hydraulic System Diagnosis and Repair

 - Diagnose pressure concerns in the brake system using hydraulic principles (Pascal’s Law).

 - Measure brake pedal height, travel, and free play (as applicable); determine needed action.

 - Check master cylinder for internal/external leaks and proper operation; determine needed action.

 - Remove, bench bleed, and reinstall master cylinder.